kangkyu/gauthlete-test-client-app/README.md

 test app for [Gauthlete](https://github.com/kangkyu/gauthlete) library development

 ```
-AUTHLETE_CLIENT_ID='...' \
+AUTH_SERVER_CLIENT_ID='...' \
-AUTHLETE_CLIENT_SECRET='...' \
+AUTH_SERVER_CLIENT_SECRET='...' \
 go run .
 ```

 For this app, make client id and secret!
-There's no endpoint fot that yet (on the [gauthlete-test-application](https://github.com/kangkyu/gauthlete-test-application) side), but for now we can still make request to these endpoint to get client id and secret:
+There's no endpoint for that yet (on the [gauthlete-test-application](https://github.com/kangkyu/gauthlete-test-application) side), but for now we can still make requests to these endpoints to get client id and secret:

 https://docs.authlete.com/en/shared/latest#get-/api/client/get/list